-Subject ZABURZENIA OSOBOWOŚCI A RELACJE INTERPERSONALNE

-THE PERSONALITY DISORDERS AND INTERPERSONAL RELATIONS

-Unit of AWF Zakład Pedagogiki / Department of Pedagogy

-Teacher's name Robert Florkowski, PhD

-ECTS 5

-Number of hours 20

-Methods of estimation n Pass

-Effects/results of education The subject is mainly based on nosology of disturbed personalities used in clinical psychology, psychiatry and psychotherapy.
+Subject - ZABURZENIA OSOBOWOŚCI A RELACJE INTERPERSONALNE THE PERSONALITY DISORDERS AND INTERPERSONAL RELATIONS Unit of AWF Zakład Pedagogiki / Department of Pedagogy Teacher's name Robert Florkowski, PhD ECTS 5 Number of hours 20 Methods of estimation Pass Effects/results of education The subject is mainly based on nosology of disturbed personalities used in clinical psychology, psychiatry and psychotherapy.
 The aim of this subject is to review the major personality disorders and consider the interpersonal impact.
 Every person does have an individual, to some extent unique, personality profile.
 There is a thin line between specific style of character and personality disorder.
 The disturbed personality leads to intra-personal and inter-personal difficulties.
 The term "toxic" relationships usually refers to difficulties caused by mentioned above dysfunctions.
 The first goals of this subject is to widen the insight, called some times - "self-science".
 The second goal is to build the basic understanding of the others and consider possible strategies of handling the people with dysfunctional personality.
 The self-protections is a crucial aspect of psychological exploration.
 The classes are interactive, thriving on group activity.
 The academic discussion is at the core of the subject.

-Topics of the classes The introduction of the concept of normal and abnormal personality.
-The review of cluster A personality disorders: the paranoid personality disorder the schizoid personality disorder.
-The review of each cluster includes familiarization with the constellation of features of specifically disturbed personality, intra-personal dynamics, inter-personal dynamics, inter alia cognitive, affective, behavioral and relational patterns, including styles of interpersonal communication.
-The review of cluster B personality disorders: the antisocial personality disorder
+- The introduction of the concept of normal and abnormal personality.

+- The review of cluster A personality disorders:

-- the borderline personality disorder
+- the paranoid personality disorder

-- the histrionic personality disorder
+- the schizoid personality disorder

+- the schizotypal personality disorder.